Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Problem formulation

 \subsection{Space of tree trajectories}

-With target spawning, each target born at a given time defines a genealogy of surviving/spawned targets at the following time steps.
+With target spawning, each target born at a given time initiates a genealogy of surviving/spawned targets at the following time steps.
 All information regarding the genealogies and the trajectories of a target and its descendants is included in a tree trajectory.
 A tree trajectory has a main branch, corresponding to the survival of the target that originated from the birth process.
-New branches appear as the targets spawn.
+New branches appear for each spawning from this target or one of its descendants.
 The information on all targets that have been present in the surveillance area, their trajectories and genealogies can then be represented by a set of tree trajectories, see Figure \ref{fig:Illustration-tree_trajectory} for an illustration.
 We proceed to describe the spaces of single tree trajectories and of sets of tree trajectories.